 As far as Tracey Parrish is concerned, there’s no room for excuses.
-Growing up in Omaha, Nebraska, Parrish said her parents, and a close-knit community where almost everyone was called “auntie” and “uncle,” showed her the meaning of hard work.
+Growing up in Omaha, Nebraska, Tracey said her parents, and a close-knit community where almost everyone was called “auntie” and “uncle,” showed her the meaning of hard work.

 She wouldn’t be a victim of Alaska’s weather either.
 She arrived in Anchorage for the first time to visit her father in the middle of a snowstorm.